The story of Agnes & Me is a journey from Northern Ireland, to Australia and eventually New Zealand.

 I married a Kiwi and moved to New Zealand in 2005.
 So now I really am the furthest from my place of birth but somehow it’s the closest I feel to home.
 Choosing to live in the Titirangi bush on the edge of the Manukau Harbour brought me closer to nature; or bang in the middle of it.
 This very different life after busy city living in Sydney encouraged me to actively remove toxic products from my life.
 And to think more about my environment.

-Hopefully you enjoy Agnes and Me products as much as I do as well as those who have supported and encouraged me on this journey over the years.
-This is also a tribute to Agnes, my mother, who passed away in 2000.
-She would have loved these beautiful, natural New Zealand products made in small batches using all natural plant-based ingredients, which are organic and Fairtrade where possible.
+My mother would have loved what I’m doing here with Agnes & Me.
+These beautiful, natural New Zealand products made in small batches using all natural plant-based ingredients, which are organic and Fairtrade where possible.
 The essential oils smell lovely but they also serve a purpose: to lift the mood and emotions and work with the body to nourish, replenish, regenerate, soften and smooth the skin.